Click here to check your fee balance and pay by credit card.

 Participate in the Community based program, Dallas Area Crime Stoppers Inc., by making a monetary contribution of $50.00 payable through the community supervision officer of this Court as directed within 90 days of being placed on Community Supervision;

 First contact to the Volunteer Center must be made by the defendant within 30 days from referral and defendant is to start _______ hours of Community Service at an approved Community Service Project or projects designated by the Community Supervision and Corrections Department.
 A processing fee of $55.00 payable to the Volunteer Center.
 Hours of service to be completed by term of Supervision;

-Report as directed to the Community Supervision and Corrections Department Comprehensive Assessment and Treatment Services program (C.A.T.S.), Frank Crowley Building, 133 N. Riverfront Blvd., 9th floor, Dallas, TX 75207, obey all program instructions and/or treatment for Substance Abuse and/or Psychological Health; and continue with such adherence until release is granted by the program or the Court.
-Pay any costs assessed by CATS in accordance with program guidelines.
+Report as directed to the Community Supervision and Corrections Department Assessment, Treatment, and Research Services program (A.T.R.S.), Frank Crowley Building, 133 N. Riverfront Blvd., 9th floor, Dallas, TX 75207, obey all program instructions and/or treatment for Substance Abuse and/or Psychological Health; and continue with such adherence until release is granted by the program or the Court.
+Pay any costs assessed by ATRS in accordance with program guidelines.
 Pay any and all costs associated with assessment, evaluation or treatment in accordance with program guidelines.
 (Reporting hours are from 8:00 a.m. until 5:00 p.m.)

 Submit a non-dilute random urine sample and/or medical test at the request of the Supervision Officer to determine the use of illicit drugs or alcohol, paying the total cost of such urinalysis of $200.00 payable at $10.00 monthly to the Community Supervision and Corrections Department;